eliac7/Greek-Parcel-CLI/README.md

 - **Multi-Courier Support**: Track packages from major Greek courier companies.
 - **Smart Detection**: Automatically identifies the courier based on the tracking number format.
+- **Tracking History**: Save and manage your parcels for easy status updates.
 - **Rich Output**: Beautiful terminal output with tables and status indicators.
 - **JSON Output**: Optional JSON output for programmatic integration (e.g., widgets, scripts).
 - **Easy to Use**: Simple CLI commands for quick tracking.